manuel-192/m-repo-info/README.md

-# Instructions to use Manuel's repos
+# Instructions for using Manuel's repos
 Currently there are three repos available:

 Name | Purpose | Link